 LEED Certified Senior Living at Murano

 Murano Senior Living is Seattle’s new retirement community located in the First Hill neighborhood.
-Offering a continuum of care services, including independent living, assisted living, and memory care, along with high-end amenities and services, Murano is paving the way for a new senior living experience.
-Touting a personal concierge, a state-of-the-art fitness center, formal and casual restaurants, a rooftop bar, and more, Murano is where retirement and luxury playfully mingle.
+Offering a continuum of care services, including independent living, assisted living, and memory care, along with high-end amenities and services, Murano Senior Living is paving the way for a new senior living experience.
+Touting a personal concierge, a state-of-the-art fitness center, formal and casual restaurants, a rooftop bar, and more, Murano Senior Living is where retirement and luxury playfully mingle.

 What Does it Mean to be LEED Certified?

 LEED, or Leadership in Energy and Environmental Design, is the most widely used green building rating system in the world.
-It’s a global symbol of sustainability achievement and one that Murano is proud to hold.
+It’s a global symbol of sustainability achievement and one that Murano Senior Living is proud to hold.

 To be LEED certified, buildings must meet minimum requirements set by the United States Green Building Council (USGBC).
 To obtain LEED certification, buildings must meet the following requirements: